 I have been painting, drawing, and writing poetry since I have been a young child, when my both my talents and interests in the visual arts became apparent.
 My work has been exhibited in numerous shows and have earned me both local and national recognition.
 I have been affiliated with Gallery 37, had work on display for the City of Chicago, the DePaul Art Museum, and even had a painting on display at the Smithsonian.

-I am currently Lecturer of Digital Media at Harvard Extension School and Associate Professor Computer Information Systems at City Colleges of Chicago.
+I am currently Instructor of Digital Media at Harvard Extension School and Associate Professor Computer Information Systems at City Colleges of Chicago.
 I have also taught at DePaul University’s College of Computing and Digital Media.

 When I am not working, I look forward to yoga, travel, and listening to 90s grunge music.